golang/go/misc/cybergo/USE_LIBAFL.md

 ## Troubleshooting

 If `golibafl` fails to launch, set `CYBERGO_VERBOSE_AFL=1` to print extra diagnostics and write them to `OUTPUT_DIR/golibafl_launcher_failure_<pid>.txt`.

+If fuzzing prints repeated timeouts with **0 executions** or appears stuck during startup, make sure you are using a LibAFL fork/build that runs the restarting manager in **non-fork (re-exec) mode**.
+The embedded Go runtime is not fork-safe once initialized, so forking-based restarts can deadlock and look like “exec/sec: 0.000”.

 ## Quick start